Lhasa to Kailash Manasarovar Distance: How to Get to Kailash from Lhasa by Road or Flight

 Duration: Six Days

-In comparison to the southern route, the northern route has a much poorer road condition for most of the length, after you depart from the Qinghai Tibet Highway at Damxung County.
-The latter part of the road is in worse condition still, though the trip is well worth it for the unique landscapes and stunning scenery of northern Tibet, something few foreign tourists have ever seen.
+Compared to the southern route, the northern route has much poorer road conditions for most of the way after departing from the Qinghai Tibet Highway at Damxung County.
+On the final stretch, conditions worsen even further.
+However, the trip is well worth it for the unique landscapes and stunning scenery of northern Tibet, something few foreign tourists have ever seen.

-The road from Nyima to Gerze runs across the vast Changtang Grasslands, and this is the best opportunity to see the various wild animals of northern Tibet, including the Tibetan antelope, wild kiang, and wild yaks, among others.
-From Gerze, the road passes through the twin villages of Wenbu, and continue through the lake-strewn landscape to Xiongba, passing the stunning lakes of Trari Namtso and Tangra Yumco, as well as many smaller lakes and vast stretches of marshlands.
+The road from Nyima to Gerze runs across the vast Changtang Grasslands.
+This is the best opportunity to see the various wild animals of northern Tibet, including the Tibetan antelope, wild kiang, and wild yaks.
+From Gerze, the road passes through the twin villages of Wenbu and continues through the lake-strewn landscape to Xiongba.
+You’ll pass the stunning lakes of Trari Namtso and Tangra Yumco, as well as many smaller lakes and vast stretches of marshlands.
 Then, turning south to pass through the mountains and the villages of Tare and Baga, you will rejoin the main road from Saga to pass along the northern shores of Lake Manasarovar to reach Darchen.

 Dining and Accommodation:

-There is very little in the way of good quality accommodation after you depart from Damxung County, and most of the accommodation you will stay in for the four-day drive will be guesthouses, with little to no useful facilities, and often with no running water and electricity.
+There is very little in the way of good quality accommodations after you depart from Damxung County.
+Guesthouses are the most common on the four-day drive.
+These have simple to no facilities, often with no running water or electricity.
 The route is harsher and more arduous than the southern route, but the beauty of the scenery and the potential for seeing the amazing wild creatures of northern Tibet more than makes up for that.
-You may also want to bring plenty of packet and tinned foods with you if you are not fond of basic Tibetan food, as you will not be able to find any western food along the route, and few restaurants as you pass over the grasslands of Nagqu.
+You may also want to bring plenty of pre-packaged and tinned foods with you if you are not fond of basic Tibetan food, as you will not be able to find any Western food along the route, and there are few restaurants as you pass over the grasslands of Nagqu.

 If you are not into long drives that take several days, then it is possible to take a flight to get closer to Mount Kailash.
 Flights run from the Lhasa Gonggar International Airport to Ngari Gunsa Airport in Shiquanhe Town of Ngari.

 From Shiquanhe, it is around 248 kilometers to the small village of Darchen at the southern foot of Mount Kailash.
-The road is a good asphalt-paved road, and is part of the main Xinjiang Tibet Highway.
+The drive takes around three hours on a good asphalt-paved road that is part of the main Xinjiang Tibet Highway.
 Traveling to Kailash from Shiquanhe requires travelers to be on a pre-arranged tour, and your guide and driver will meet you at the airport in Shiquanhe to take you first into the town itself and then on to Mount Kailash the following day.

-Notice: Due to the sharply increasing altitude, it’s more likelier to get altitude sickness.
-As a professional Tibet travel agency, Chinatibettrain.com strongly suggest you to travel overland from Lhasa to Kailash Manasarovar instead.
+Notice: Flying from Lhasa to Ngari involves a sharp increase in altitude.
+This increases the risk of altitude sickness.
+As a professional Tibet travel agency, Chinatibettrain.com strongly recommends you travel overland from Lhasa to Kailash Manasarovar instead.

-To get to Ngari, you will need to have the Military Permit, otherwise known as the Restricted Areas Permit, which allows you to travel in the military controlled areas such as Ngari, Nagqu, and Nyingchi.
+To get to Ngari, you will need to have a Military Permit, otherwise known as a Restricted Areas Permit, which allows you to travel in military-controlled areas such as Ngari, Nagqu, and Nyingchi.
 This permit is applied for after your Kailash tour has been booked, as it can take up to two weeks to process.

 Conclusion